1 Associations Overview

 class User < ApplicationRecord

-self.primary_key = 'guid' # primary key is guid and not id
+self.primary_key = "guid" # Sets the primary key to guid instead of id

 end